Particular/docs.particular.net/servicecontrol/troubleshooting.md

 ## Low on storage space

 ServiceControl will halt ingestion when low on storage.
-This can happen if incorrect or no [capacity planning](/servicecontrol/capacity-and-planning.md) was done or that the system has grown and capacity planning wasn't re-evaluated.
+[Capacity planning](/servicecontrol/capacity-and-planning.md) must be done initially and reviewed at regular intervals to prevent this.

 To mitigate growth or not having enough storage:

-1. Mount a new disk that is larger, stop instance, [move database](/servicecontrol/configure-ravendb-location.md), adjust drive letter or update location in configuration, start instance
+1. Mount a new disk that is larger, stop the ServiceControl instance, [move the database](/servicecontrol/configure-ravendb-location.md) to the new disk, adjust the drive letter or update the location in the ServiceControl configuration, and re-start instance

-2. Enlarge storage partition if the environment supports this:
+2. Enlarge the storage partition if the environment supports it:

    - Expand the partition if the drive has enough storage
    - Mount a new disk and join these with the existing disk ([JBOD](https://en.wikipedia.org/wiki/Non-RAID_drive_architectures#JBOD))

-5. Lower retention, optionally compact database:
+3. Lower retention and, optionally, compact database:

    - [ServiceControl - Error instance setting `ServiceControl/ErrorRetentionPeriod`](/servicecontrol/creating-config-file.md#data-retention-servicecontrolerrorretentionperiod)
    - [ServiceControl - Error instance setting `ServiceControl/EventRetentionPeriod`](/servicecontrol/creating-config-file.md#data-retention-servicecontroleventretentionperiod)